Kinship & Adoption Navigators

 How do I schedule an appointment?

-If you are interested in pursuing counseling at Catholic Social Services, the next step is to call our office.
-For our Dayton office, call (937) 296-1007 and speak with our office administrator, Shelia Wright-Davis, at extension 2136.
-To make an appointment at our Sidney office, call (937) 498-4593.
+If you are interested in pursuing counseling at Catholic Social Services, the next step is to call our Sidney office at 937.498.4593.

 Eligibility